-FCS_COP.1.1/ The TSF shall perform secure messaging - message authentication code in accordance with a specified cryptographic algorithm Retail MAC and cryptographic key sizes 112 bits that meet the following: 'ISO 9797 (MAC algorithm 3, block cipher DES, Sequence Message Counter, padding mode 2).
+FCS_COP.1.1/ The TSF shall perform secure messaging - message authentication code in accordance with a specified cryptographic algorithm Retail MAC and cryptographic key sizes 112 bits that meet the following: 'TR-03110' [16].

-Application note: This SFR requires the TOE to implement the cryptographic primitive for secure messaging with encryption and message authentication code over the transmitted data.
-The key is agreed between the TSF by the Basic Access Control Authentication Mechanism according to the FCS_CKM.1 and FIA_UAU.4.
+Application note: The TOE implements the cryptographic primitive for secure messaging with encryption and message authentication code over the transmitted data.
+The key is agreed between the TSF by Chip Authentication Protocol according to the FCS_CKM.1.
+The Retail-MAC as part of the Basic Access Control Authentication Mechanism according to the FCS_CKM.1 (cf. [4]) is DES resp. two-key TDES base.